 In September 1969, I attended a Priesthood Meeting in Leeds, England.
 That meeting was presided over by then Elder Spencer W. Kimball.
 During the general training session of the conference, Elder Kimball spoke of Temples and said, “there will be hundreds of Temples in Western Europe.”
 Today, sacred and Holy Temples, Houses of the Lord, are beginning to dot the Earth.
 We live in an era of Temple building and Temple service.
-Throughout world history, when there have been a covenant-keeping people of God, we have been commanded to build Holy Temples.
+Throughout world history, when there have been covenant-keeping people of God, we have been commanded to build Holy Temples.
 Whether it was the Arch of the Covenant, Solomon’s Temple, or the beautiful and majestic temples of today, the covenant people of God have been instructed to build Holy Temples to their God.
 These are magnificent structures of learning and covenant-making.
-They play a necessary and critical role in building Zion, raising a Zion people, Gathering Israel in the Latter-days, and preparing for the Second Coming of Jesus Christ.
+They play a necessary and critical role in building Zion, Gathering Israel, raising a covenant making and covenant keeping people, and preparing for the Second Coming of Jesus Christ.

-In the Holy Temples, we learn of Jesus Christ.
-He is our perfect example.
-In addition, we are taught in the simplest terms about the Great and Eternal Plan of Salvation; we make and strive to keep sacred and Holy Covenants with our God; and, we revisit often to review and renew our covenants.
+In the Lord’s Holy Temples, we learn of Jesus Christ and God’s Eternal Plan of Salvation.
+We are taught in the simplest terms about the Great and Eternal Plan of Salvation; we make and strive to keep sacred and Holy Covenants with our God; and, we revisit often to review and renew our covenants.
 In the process, we hope to draw ourselves and our families (on both sides of the veil) nearer to God.
 All that we do in the temple points us towards Jesus Christ.
 According to a modern-day Apostle, “…everything in the temple glorifies Him whose house it is.
 All we do and see in the temple bears witness of Jesus Christ as our Savior and Redeemer—the Son of God.”
 (Elder David A. Bednar) Attending the Holy Temple faithfully and regularly brings rich blessing in this life, and in the life to come.
 Temple attendance and service is an act of pure love that blesses all the covenant-keeping children of our Heavenly Father …on both sides of the veil.

 After about ten or fifteen minutes, I decided to stand and stretch my legs.
 I asked for directions to the drinking fountain.
-Returning to the chapel, I was stopped by a temple worker who pointed at two large, oversized doors covered in bronze.
+Returning to the chapel, I was stopped by a Temple Ordinance Worker who pointed at two large, over-sized doors covered in bronze.
 He said, “do you know what doors these are?”
 I didn’t.
 He said, “these are the doors that face the East.
 They are the doors that Jesus Christ will pass through when He enters into this temple.”
 The thought set me back for a moment.
 I stared at the doors, thought deeply about the Second Coming of Jesus Christ, and tried to image His appearance with the doors wide open.
 I approached the heroic-sized doors and examined their surface.
 They were indeed bronze covered with raised shapes of the Sun, Moon, and Stars.
 Outside, it was early in the morning, and the Sun was just rising over the eastern mountains.
 Inside, I ran my hand over the surface of the doors and could feel the warmth of the Sun’s rays as it rested on the outside of the doors and radiated the warmth to the inside surface.
 Slowly, I slid the palm of my hand over the shapes of the Sun, Moon, and Stars.
-As I felt the warmth and pondered about the Savior, I was overwhelmed with the conviction that Jesus Christ indeed will come again and will enter His Holy Temples.
-(Note: I have recently revisited the Bountiful Utah Temple.
-I notice the East doors no longer have the raised shapes of the Sun, Moon, and Stars.
-The shapes have been removed and the doors are now decorated with more standard trim.)
+As I felt the warmth and pondered about the Savior, I was overwhelmed with the conviction that Jesus Christ himself indeed will come again and will enter His Holy Temples.

 - The Prophet Nephi built a Temple.
 (2 Nephi 5:16)